 The world of packaging is always changing.
 Each year, packaging priorities can shift.To look where future packaging is headed, let’s turn the pages back.
 Look at packaging in the 1950’s – The United States was recovering from World War II and the lack of resources reflected that.
 Ray Kieser from Packaging News said it best.
 “Functionality was the be all and end all of 1950’s packaging.
 Kellogg’s Corn Flakes exemplified this: a simple white box with the eponymous logo at the top and plain, block lettering spelling out the product title.”
 In the 1980’s consumerism was growing at an exponential rate.
 Consumers were no longer buying food because they needed it.
 Per se.
 Consumers were buying food because of how it made them feel.
 They were able to identify with the brand and the lifestyle it conveyed.
 Looking ahead, what trends are going to define the future packaging?

 Reduction and Change of Packaging Materials

 The future of packaging will continue to push for lighter, thinner and simpler.
 Space reduction is also on the forefront.
 Being able to produce space appropriate packager and avoid “bulky” packaging will be more of an industry standard.
 An example could be a growth in square packaging for drinks.
 The materials used will also change.
-There is expected to be even more of a push toward biodegradable and sustainable packaging.
+There is expected to be even more of a push toward biodegradable and sustainable packaging and using DTL to add lettering or logo to your products or package design.
 Essentially, the push will force manufactures to search for alternatives to petroleum based resources.

 Increased Government Participation